 Because life insurance proceeds never become part of the decedent’s estate and go directly to the beneficiary, the money is not part of the pool of money available to creditors.
 Further, you as the beneficiary have no legal obligation to use the money to satisfy the decedent’s debts.

 Tax Attorneys in West Palm Beach are Ready to Represent You

-The managing partners at Doane & Doane combine experience as certified public accountants with cutting-edge tax planning strategies to help both businesses and individuals tackle all aspects of tax planning.
+The managing partners at Doane & Doane combine experience as certified public accountants with cutting-edge tax planning strategies to help both businesses and individuals tackle all aspects of tax planning in Palm beach.
 At Doane & Doane, the leading tax attorneys in West Palm Beach, we provide tax planning advice and services to a large base of business and individual clients.